top of page

 Management

 Albert H. Nahmad serves as Chairman and CEO of Watsco, a role he has held since 1972.
-Remarkably, he is also credited as the founder of Watsco in its current form, having led its transformation from a small manufacturing business into North America's largest distributor of HVAC/R equipment, parts, and supplies.
+Remarkably, Albert H. Nahmad is also credited as the founder of Watsco in its current form, having led its transformation from a small manufacturing business into North America’s largest distributor of HVAC/R equipment, parts, and supplies.
 Albert H. Nahmad holds a Bachelor of Science degree in Mechanical Engineering from the University of New Mexico and a Master of Science degree in Industrial Administration from Purdue University.
-Over more than five decades of leadership, Albert H. Nahmad has been the driving force behind Watsco’s long-term strategy, entrepreneurial culture, and sustained growth.
-He pioneered the company’s transition into distribution in 1989, a pivotal shift that laid the foundation for decades of compounded shareholder returns.
-Since that transition, Watsco has achieved a total shareholder return CAGR of over 19%, placing it among the top long-term compounders in the S&P 500 over the past 30 years.
-Albert H. Nahmad is known for his conservative financial philosophy, disciplined capital allocation, and unwavering focus on long-term value creation.
-Under his guidance, Watsco has expanded through a steady stream of strategic acquisitions, established strong partnerships with leading OEMs, and cultivated an ownership-driven culture across the organization.
-He has long emphasized scale and local autonomy as central to Watsco’s operating model, promoting entrepreneurial thinking at the branch level and across its network of joint ventures.
-Beyond his corporate role, Albert H. Nahmad is actively involved in philanthropic initiatives and has served on the boards of several educational and charitable organizations, reflecting his broader commitment to community and civic engagement.
-While he maintains a low public profile, his tenure, strategic clarity, and consistent execution speak volumes about his capabilities as a leader.
-Given his unique combination of technical expertise, entrepreneurial mindset, and shareholder-first approach, Albert H. Nahmad remains a cornerstone of Watsco’s success.
-His leadership provides both continuity and credibility, and his influence will likely continue to be a key asset as Watsco navigates new opportunities in a fragmented and evolving industry.
+Over more than five decades of leadership, Albert H. Nahmad has been the driving force behind Watsco’s long term strategy, entrepreneurial culture, and sustained growth.
+One of the most pivotal decisions of his tenure came in 1989 when he led the company’s transition away from manufacturing and toward HVAC distribution.
+This strategic shift fundamentally reshaped the company and laid the foundation for decades of compounding value creation.
+Since that transition, Watsco has delivered a total shareholder return CAGR of more than 19% over the past 30 years, placing it among the strongest long term performers in the S&P 500.
+Albert H. Nahmad is widely known for his disciplined capital allocation, conservative financial philosophy, and unwavering focus on long term value creation.
+He has repeatedly emphasized that the company’s guiding principle is long term thinking, prioritizing durable growth and sustainable competitive advantages rather than short term financial outcomes.
+Under his leadership, Watsco has expanded through a steady stream of acquisitions, strengthened its partnerships with leading HVAC manufacturers, and steadily increased its geographic footprint and market share in a fragmented industry.
+A defining characteristic of Albert H. Nahmad’s leadership is his deep alignment with shareholders.
+Albert H. Nahmad holds significant personal ownership and voting power through the company’s Class B shares, reinforcing an owner operator mindset at the highest level of the organization.
+This ownership structure has shaped Watsco’s culture, which places strong emphasis on long term thinking, disciplined decision making, and the creation of durable shareholder value.
+That ownership philosophy extends throughout the company.
+Watsco has built a culture in which employees are encouraged to think like owners through a range of equity participation programs.
+More than 160 leaders participate in long term restricted stock plans with vesting structures that often extend over a decade, while hundreds of additional employees participate in stock option, employee stock purchase, and retirement plans that include company shares.
+As a result, thousands of employees have direct financial alignment with the company’s long term performance, reinforcing a culture of accountability and commitment to value creation.
+Albert H. Nahmad has also structured Watsco’s operating model around a combination of scale and local autonomy.
+While the company benefits from its national purchasing power and supplier relationships, individual operating units and local leadership teams maintain a high degree of independence.
+This decentralized structure encourages entrepreneurial thinking and allows local managers to respond effectively to regional market dynamics while still benefiting from the broader resources and capabilities of the organization.
+Beyond his corporate responsibilities, Albert H. Nahmad has been actively involved in philanthropic and educational initiatives and has served on the boards of several charitable and academic organizations.
+Although he maintains a relatively low public profile, his tenure, strategic clarity, and consistent execution speak volumes about his capabilities as a leader.
+Given his extraordinary tenure, deep industry knowledge, and strong alignment with shareholders, Albert H. Nahmad remains a central pillar of Watsco’s long term success.
+His leadership has shaped the company’s strategy, culture, and capital allocation philosophy for more than half a century, and his continued involvement provides both continuity and credibility as Watsco continues to expand within a large and fragmented industry.

 The Numbers